MerrickChang/URSI-2020/README.md

         * dispatchability.py (Dispatchability)- contains greedy executer

 	* potential.py (Potential)- Hunsberger and Posenato algorithm for the potential function

         * tarjan.py (Tarjan)- (outdated, not functional) Sudais's implementation of Tarjan's algorithm

+        * morris.py (MorrisConsistencyCheck) - modified version of Morris 2014

     * networks- code for STNs and STNUs and random generation